jimz159753/vod-application/README.md

 ### `npm install`

-Run the command in order to install dependencies.
+Run this command in order to install dependencies.

 ### `npm start`